haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/automated_restraints.md

 Non-crystallographic symmetry (NCS) restraints are a type of restraints available in CNS.
 While symmetry is in the name, there is in fact no symmetry involved.
-They are simply enforcing an RMSD = 0 between the selected segments, independently of any rotation and/or translation, restraining the conformations to be similar.
+They simply enforce an RMSD = 0 between the selected segments, independently of any rotation and/or translation, restraining the conformations to be similar.

 To make use of NCS parameters, one should first activate the use of such restraints using the `ncs_on = true` parameter!